WencesVillegasMarset/aws-saa-c02-notes/README.md

     * Loss of network connectivity to primary
     * Compute unit failure on primary
     * Storage failure on primary
+  * AUTOMATIC FAILOVER IS ONLY AVAILABLE FOR MULTI-AZ deployments, NOT Multi Region ones. https://aws.amazon.com/rds/features/multi-az/
+    * Read replicas are not promoted, standby instances are promoted.
+Aurora can promote read-replicas.
 * IAM DB Authentication
   * authenticate to your DB instance using AWS Identity and Access Management (IAM) database authentication
   * works with MySQL and PostgreSQL